mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a student and _mentee_, someone under protection and tutelage of sb established.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
+- `quilted`
+in polish "pikowana", e.g. of leather or a jacket.
+Refers to joining layers of fabric, usually by stitching, forming all kinds but usually a criss-cross pattern.
 - `rebar`
 short for reinforcing bar, it's those pieces of curving steel rods that go into cement.
 - `rakish` and `rakishly good-looking` (pronounced "rejkisz")